-Root Cause Analysis (RCA) and 8D are methods for identifying and solving problems.
-RCA focuses on identifying the source of faults, failures and undesired outcomes for processes.
-8D is used to resolve problems, and includes the use of containment planning, as well as implementing and validating permanent corrective action.
-The processes can be used within manufacturing services, including financial and transactional based services and the public sector.
+Root Cause Analysis (RCA) is a set of methods used for identifying the source of faults, failures and undesired outcomes for processes, and can be used within manufacturing, services and the public sector.

 Collaborating in teams, delegates will use techniques such as 8D, 5 Whys and localisation to solve a range of product and process problems, and in each case present findings back to the group.
 This will prepare delegates for typical workplace RCA practices, including problem identification, RCA tool selection and report writing.